yield-sync/specifications/v1-emp/Strategy Layer/README.md

 If you are required to update the `IYieldSyncV1EMPStrategyInteractor` contract and/or the `IYieldSyncV1EMPETHValueFeed` then you must stop all transfer of deposting and withdrawing ERC20 tokens.

-If you are going to do this, then make sure all assets are transferred out of the `IYieldSyncV1EMPStrategyInteractor`
+<b style="color: red;">If you are going to do this, then make sure all assets are transferred out of the `IYieldSyncV1EMPStrategyInteractor`</b>

 ## Conclusion